Men's Health - A Holistic Approach

 Diet and Lifestyle Changes

-Diet and proper nutrition is of vital importance for a number of reason.
+Diet and proper nutrition is of vital importance for a number of reasons.

 The added pressure and possible nerve irritation around the prostate from extra weight or extra pressure from a full lower intestine or a full bladder can trigger prostate problems or prevent a problem from getting better.
 Extra pressure also may reduce circulation, another important factor in prostate health.

-The main advice is to be on a good diet, lose weight and improve digestion and circulation.
+The main advice is to be on a good diet, lose weight, improve digestion, stimulate circulation, do yoga stretches and exercise, esp walking.

 Some specific foods which have received attention are Tomatoes.